pomerium/documentation/content/docs/zero/import.md

 :::note

+The Core to Zero import feature supports Core configurations running in Linux, Kubernetes, Docker, or a manual setup.
 This guide assumes Docker as the deployment environment.

 :::